What is the Wisconsin River like?

 Can we start our trip anytime?

-We have scheduled shuttle runs upriver leaving at 8am, 10am, 12pm, 2pm, and 4pm.
+We have scheduled shuttle runs upriver leaving at 8am, 10am, 12pm, and 2pm.
 You will have to start your trip on one of these shuttles unless special arrangements have been made.
-Beginning in 2013, groups choosing to drop all passengers and gear at their start point while sending drivers only to Spring Green have access to hourly shuttles available to drivers only.
-You can find more details here.

 How long does high water last?